Cilvyahg/FED_wtrack/async/async.md

 and the catch()

+try { ..} block

+if one of the things in the try {} block will fall it will stop and got to error (catch {})

 ## ASYNC AND AWAIT

+async will return a promise. and that is why you can also use .then() .catch()

 async in front of the function

 - async functions always returns a promise

 **await**
-await will pause the execution of the function, waiting for a promise to be solved.
+await will pause the execution of the function, waiting for a promise to be solved or rejected. it will just wait till the promise settles.
+SO EITHER RESOLVED OR REJECTED.

+await waits till promise is settles

 ## throw || return